-Install four (4) 0.25in / 6.4mm anchor bolts (not supplied) rated to support the weight of the AT10.1, plus a safety factor of at least two (2) times, into the wall.
-Place the AT10.1 onto the anchor bolts, add appropriate mounting hardware, and tighten securely.
-Refer to the graphics below for AT10.1 Style-586 & Style-594 wall-mounting patterns and specifications.
+To wall-mount the AT10.1, install eight (8) 0.25in / 6.4mm anchor bolts, rated to support the unit weight plus a safety factor of at least two (2) times, into the wall.
+Place the AT10.1 on the anchor bolts, add appropriate mounting hardware, and tighten securely.
+Refer to the graphic below for the AT10.1 Style-5017 wall-mounting pattern and enclosure footprint.
+Dimensions are in/mm.